 Please respect our privacy by contacting us if you would like to visit.

-All public tours begin promptly at 2pm, rain or shine, with no reservations necessary.
+All public tours begin promptly at the stated time, rain or shine, with no reservations necessary.
 There is a $10 charge for adults, children free, for the two hour tour.
 These public tours include a presentation about Earthsong in the Earthsong Centre, a walk through the neighbourhood and the viewing of a home, followed by afternoon tea and a chance to talk with residents.

 Tours by Request